Go Back

 7. Add olives and let warm for 1 minute.

-8. Add marinara, stir well, and bring to a gentle simmer.
+8. Add tomato puree, stir well, and bring to a gentle simmer.
+You're looking for a bare simmer: small bubbles breaking the surface, not a rolling boil.
 Reduce heat to low and simmer uncovered for 8 minutes.

 9. Gently slide in tuna with all of its liquid.
 Fold once or twice to keep tuna in large pieces.
 Simmer for 5 minutes until warmed through.